oracle/learning-library/solutions-library/peoplesoft-on-oci/IAM Lab - Best Practices/LabGuide-IAM.md

         1. Tenant, User name and Password
         2. URL for the Console: https://oracle.com
-        3. Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11
+        3. Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox, and Internet Explorer 11

-## **Step 1:** Signing in to the Console
+## **Part 1:** Signing in to the Console

-Console Overview
+**Console Overview**
 In this, you sign in to the Oracle Cloud Infrastructure console using your credentials.

 1. Open a supported browser and go to the Console URL: https://oracle.com.